nalin-mathur15/sc2002_group-assignment/README.md

 3.  **Code:** Implement the component or fix.
 4.  **Commit and Push:** Commit changes frequently with descriptive message, then push the branch with `git push origin examplefeature/your-component-name`.
 5.  **Create a Pull Request:** Open a Pull Request from your branch to `main` and give the details of the changes. **Please Do NOT directly commit to `main`.**
-6.  **Merging with `main`:** Any other group member can double check that the changes are correct and not buggy and can approve the Pull Request.
+6.  **Merging with `main`:** Any other group member can double check that the changes are correct and not buggy and can approve the Pull Requwdkjfbmsdb